-Jurisdiction Variation in accordance with jurisdictional policy Victoria Where metering data for a type 5 metering installation is collected remote acquisitionmore frequently than required by Metrology Procedure Part A. Estimations need not be provided routinely or as a result of a change to the current published Scheduled Reading Date.
-Estimations must, however, be provided where necessary to meet the data requirements of Schedule 8 of the Service Level required for Metering Data Collection, Processing and Delivery Services for Metering Provider category 5D, 6D and 7D, but are not required to be for a period to the next Scheduled Reading Date
+Jurisdiction Variation in accordance with jurisdictional policy Victoria Where metering data for a type 5 metering installation is collected by remote acquisition , Estimations need not be provided routinely or as a result of a change to the current published Scheduled Reading Date.
+Estimations must, however, be provided where necessary to meet the data requirements of Schedule 8 of the Service Level required for Metering Data Collection, Processing and Delivery Services for Metering Provider category 5D, 6D and 7D, but are not required to be for a period to the next Scheduled Reading Date.

 Note: The effective date of this Jurisdictional provision is 1 July 2009.
-The review date of this Jurisdictional provision is 31 December 2017
+The review date of this Jurisdictional provision is 31 December 2017.